top of page

 Did you just dodge the last question about legality?

 A little bit, but only because the full answer is somewhat complicated and boring.
-The most factually correct answer is "It depends on if you ask lawyers or the police".
-We take our guidance from lawyers.
+The most factually correct answer is "It depends".

 The law unfortunately allows the police in the field to interpret and enforce the law how they see fit.
 Those interpretations are often clouded by personal biases.
 The police are often not knowledgable on case law.